top of page

 • Back sensitivity

-• Ridden behavioural changes
+• Ridden behavioural changes (such as bucking or excessive spooking)

 • Teeth grinding or tongue pulling